 Editor's Note: This is the first article in a two-part series on Daniel Bernoulli.
-The series is part of a larger ongoing series on the
+The series is part of a larger ongoing series on the history of pumps.

 Have you ever noticed that the pressure produced by a centrifugal pump is usually lower when measured at the volute discharge than when measured downstream of the concentric increaser that connects the pump to the piping system?
 Does pressure have something to do with pipe diameter?